Universal-Omega/Monaco/README.md

 License
 -------
-All of the code released by Wikia was made available under GPL v2.0 or later.
+All of the code released by Fandom was made available under GPL v2.0 or later.
 This license can be found in the LICENSE file.